amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 </section>
 ```

 This has the general structure about how we want to represent our tasks.
 Right now it has hard-coded tasks.
-We are going to slowly turn it into a dynamic app using Angular 2 data bindings.
-But before that let's add some styling so things look better.
+We are going to slowly turn it into a dynamic app using Angular data bindings.

-<a target="_blank" href="https://github.com/amejiarosario/angular2-todo-app/commit/2bdc6187d78a1ddc65e3caf6238acb3c94342468">[changes diff]</a>
+<a target="_blank" href="https://github.com/amejiarosario/angular2-todo-app/commit/7dd4f78">[changes diff]</a>

+Next, let's add some styling so it looks better.

 # Styling the todo app